generateme/cljplot/INTERNALS.md

 - `:id` - for categorical charts (vertical/horizontal) it's category id (more on this later)
 - `:chart-type` - chart name
 - `:extent` - calculated extent for each dimension
-- `:label` - position label
+- `:label` - label for given position (it's a hack for a while)

 #### Functions

-Each chart is built using three functions called in different steps of process.
+Each chart is built using three functions called in different steps of the process.
 All are multimethods with chart name as a dispatch.

 * `prepare-data` - convert data into internal format.
 Accepts data and merged config, returns data
 * `data-extent` - calculate extents of domains.
-Accepts internal data and config, returns map of extents
+Accepts internal data and config, returns map of extents (one for each axis)
 * `render-graph` - (name to be changed) actual render.
 Accepts data, config and rendering config (size and scales), returns BufferedImage.

 ## Lattice / layering